Kim Gardner steps down as St. Louis' elected prosecutor 2 weeks sooner than planned

 Kim Gardner steps down as St. Louis’ elected prosecutor 2 weeks sooner than planned

-ST. LOUIS (AP) — Embattled St. Louis Circuit Attorney Kim Gardner, who had announced she would resign effective June 1, said Tuesday she is leaving office immediately, ending a turbulent tenure marked by frequent criticism, especially from Missouri’s Republican leaders.
+ST. LOUIS (AP) — Embattled St. Louis Circuit Attorney Kim Gardner, who this month announced she would resign effective June 1, said Tuesday she is leaving office immediately, ending a turbulent tenure marked by frequent criticism, especially from Missouri’s Republican leaders.

+“Her unexpected resignation has put us in kind of a gray area,” Bell’s spokesman, Chris King, said during a news conference Tuesday afternoon.
+Bell was waiting to hear from the St. Louis presiding judge or Gov. Mike Parson on how to proceed, King said.

+Parson, a Republican, is tasked with appointing Gardner’s permanent replacement.
+Parson planned to speak with reporters in St. Louis later Tuesday.

-Gardner had been facing an ouster effort by Missouri’s attorney general and was under scrutiny from Republican-led state lawmakers when she announced May 4 that she would resign, effective June 1.
-But on Tuesday, after Gardner and Bell met with a circuit judge in St. Louis to finalize a temporary transfer of power, Gardner said in a statement that she was stepping down immediately.
+Gardner, a Democrat, had been facing an ouster effort by Missouri’s attorney general and was under scrutiny from Republican-led state lawmakers when she announced May 4 that she would resign, effective June 1.
+But on Tuesday, Gardner announced the end of her tenure.

-“Effective immediately, Kimberly M. Gardner will end her service as the City of St. Louis Circuit Attorney,” the statement read.
-“Ms. Gardner has been committed to serving the people of the City of St. Louis and has done all she can to ensure a smooth transition.”
+“Ms. Gardner has been committed to serving the people of the City of St. Louis and has done all she can to ensure a smooth transition,” the statement read,

-Details about how Bell will oversee city cases were not immediately released.

-Gardner’s departure ends a tumultuous six-and-a-half years in office as the city’s first Black top prosecutor.
-Gardner, a Democrat, was part of a movement of progressive prosecutors who sought diversion to mental health treatment or drug abuse treatment for low-level crimes, rather than incarceration, who sought to hold police more accountable, and who proactively sought to free inmates who were wrongfully convicted.
+Gardner was elected in 2016 to become the city’s first Black circuit attorney.
+She was part of a movement of progressive prosecutors who sought diversion to mental health treatment or drug abuse treatment for low-level crimes, pledged to hold police more accountable, and proactively sought to free inmates who were wrongfully convicted.

 Gardner said Bailey’s attack on her was politically and racially motivated.

-A pivotal turning point in public opinion of Gardner came in February after 17-year-old Janae Edmondson, a volleyball standout from Tennessee, was struck by a speeding car after a tournament game in downtown St. Louis.
+A pivotal turning point came in February after 17-year-old Janae Edmondson, a volleyball standout from Tennessee, was struck by a speeding car after a tournament game in downtown St. Louis.
 She lost both legs.

-In recent weeks, criminal cases had to be delayed twice when prosecutors failed to show up for hearings, due in part to a high amount of turnover among assistant prosecutors.
-A judge scheduled a hearing on possible contempt of court for Gardner for one of the no-shows, but the hearing was not held before she resigned.

-Missouri Gov. Mike Parson, a former sheriff, is tasked with appointing Gardner’s replacement.
-He was scheduled to meet Tuesday with several Black clergy members in St. Louis about their goals for the appointee.

-Gardner first drew the ire of Republicans in 2018 when she charged then-Gov. Eric Greitens with felony invasion of privacy, but the charge was eventually dropped.
-Greitens resigned June 1, 2018.
+Gardner first drew the ire of Republicans in 2018 when she charged then-Gov. Eric Greitens with felony invasion of privacy, but the charge was eventually dropped and Greitens resigned.

 The Greitens case drew scrutiny that led to the conviction of Gardner’s investigator.
 Gardner received a written reprimand for failing to produce documents and mistakenly maintaining that all documents had been provided to Greitens’ lawyers.

 In 2019, Gardner announced an “exclusion list” of city police officers prohibited from bringing cases to her office.
-The list included nearly 60 officers accused of posting racist and anti-Muslim comments on social media.
+The nearly 60 officers were accused of posting racist and anti-Muslim comments on social media.

 Through her tribulations, Gardner had her victories.

-In February, she succeeded in convincing a judge to set aside the murder conviction of Lamar Johnson, who had spent nearly three decades in prison.
-Gardner took up his cause after an investigation her office conducted with help from the Innocence Project convinced her he was innocent in a 1994 killing.
-Johnson was convicted largely on the testimony of an eyewitness who later alleged that he had been coerced into his statements.
+In February, she convinced a judge to set aside the murder conviction of Lamar Johnson, who spent nearly three decades in prison.
+Johnson was convicted largely on the testimony of an eyewitness who later alleged he had been coerced into his statements.

-On Friday, Gardner filed a motion seeking a hearing to vacate the sentence of another longtime inmate, Christopher Dunn.
-Dunn has spent 33 years in prison for a murder that Gardner now believes he didn’t commit.
-The only eyewitnesses — boys at the time of the crime — have since said they, too, were coerced by police and prosecutors.
+On Friday, Gardner filed a motion seeking a hearing to vacate the sentence of another longtime inmate, Christopher Dunn, who has spent 33 years in prison for a murder that Gardner believes he didn’t commit.

 Bell, 48, is a former city councilman in Ferguson, Missouri, the town where the fatal police shooting of 18-year-old Michael Brown led to months of unrest in 2014.
 Bell defeated longtime Prosecuting Attorney Bob McCulloch in the Democratic primary in 2018 and easily won in that year’s general election.
 He was reelected in 2022.

-Like Gardner, Bell has taken progressive steps such as halting prosecution of low-level drug crimes, and establishing a separate unit to review cases of possible wrongful convictions, and allegations of police misconduct.
+Like Gardner, Bell has taken progressive steps such as halting prosecution of low-level drug crimes, and establishing a separate unit to review possible wrongful convictions and allegations of police misconduct.

+Bell “has been on the phone with every prosecuting attorney, every district attorney in the region” to try and help stabilize the St. Louis office, King said.

+“The city of St. Louis’ safety is critical to the safety of St. Louis County,” King said.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.